MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-IX-Agricultural-Marketing-Service-Marketing-Agreements-Orders-Fruits-Vegetables-Nuts-Department-Agriculture/part-989-Raisins-Produced-Grapes-Grown-California/subpart-B-Administrative-Requirements/subjectgroup-ECFRad7baa35e359dd0-Reports-Records/section-989.173.md

 (ii) The cumulative totals of such acquisitions from the beginning of the then current crop year.

-(3) *Standard raisins received for memorandum storage.* Each handler shall, with respect to all standard raisins held for memorandum receipt, storage, bailment, or warehousing (raisins received other than by acquisition or interhandler transfer), report:
+(3) *Standard raisins received for memorandum storage.* Each handler shall, with respect to all standard raisins held for memorandum receipt, storage, bailment, or warehousing (raisins received other than by acquisition or inter-handler transfer), report:

 (i) The net weight of such standard raisins held at the start of the reporting period;